Dean H. Kenyon

-Dean H. Kenyon (born c.
-1939) is an American biophysicist who is Professor Emeritus of Biology at San Francisco State University, a young Earth creationist, and one of the instigators of the intelligent design movement.
+Dean H. Kenyon (born 1939) is an American biophysicist and professor emeritus of biology at San Francisco State University.
+He is a young Earth creationist and one of the proponents of the intelligent design movement.
 He is the author of the 1969 book Biochemical Predestination.

-He became a creationist around 1976, and gave testimony defending creation science at the McLean v.
+Kenyon became a creationist around 1976, and gave testimony defending creation science during the court cases McLean v.
 Arkansas and Edwards v.
-Aguillard court cases.
+Aguillard.
 During the latter case, he co-authored the creation science supplementary textbook Of Pandas and People.
 The case decision went against teaching creation science in public schools, and the authors then altered all references to creationism to refer to intelligent design before the book was published in 1989.
-He subsequently became a Fellow of the Discovery Institute, and continued to endorse young Earth creationism.
+He subsequently became a fellow of the Discovery Institute, and continued to endorse young Earth creationism.

 Biography

+Education

+Kenyon graduated with honors from the University of Chicago with a Bachelor of Science in physics in 1961 as a member of Phi Beta Kappa.
+As an undergraduate, he developed an interest in origin of life research after attending the Darwin Centennial Celebration in 1959.
+He then earned his Ph.D. in biophysics from Stanford University in 1965.
+His doctoral dissertation was titled, "Photochemistry of DL-phenylalanine".
+After receiving his doctorate, he completed research as a postdoctoral fellow of the National Science Foundation in chemical biodynamics at the University of California, Berkeley, under Nobel laureate Melvin Calvin.
+He then was a research associate at the Ames Research Center from 1965 to 1966.